spotfiresoftware/tibco-streaming-samples/highavailability/aa-2node/aa-2node-app/README.md

-# HA : 2-node active active - Application
+# HA: 2-node active active - Application

 How to build a 2-node active active deployment. - Application